 - Referral to a hearing professional, if required

-SureHire’s audiometric testing program helps employers and industry associations comply with Occupational Health & Safety (OHS) legislation by ensuring that audiometric tests are valid.
-We use standardized equipment and protocols across the country, and reviews are completed by certified technicians.
-Referrals are made to hearing professionals when required.
+SureHire’s audiometric testing program helps employers comply with Occupational Health & Safety (OHS) legislation.
+We use standardized equipment and protocols across the country, and our testing is completed by certified technicians.
+Our audiologist reviews results and completes follow-up with workers as required.

-SureHire’s national network of audiometric testing facilities, as well as its mobile audiometric testing fleet, removes many of the logistical issues around testing.
+Our national network of audiometric testing facilities, as well as our mobile audiometric testing fleet, removes many of the logistical issues around testing.
 The network also allows for a seamless addition of audiometric testing to an employer’s pre-employment testing program to record a baseline value before the first day of work.